-The backend provides the REST API for managing datasets, job templates, jobs (and there output) and in general the configuration of the system.
+The backend provides the REST API for managing datasets, job templates, jobs (and their output) and in general the configuration of the system.

 By default, the backend stores data files on disk.
 But thanks to abstraction, the storage system can be easily swapped out.

 All other system related information (job templates, etc) is stored in a database.
-Currently, sqlite and MySQL are supported.
+Currently, only PostgreSQL is supported.

 Nodes can be dynamically added to the pool of available workers, by simply starting up the job-launcher.
 A worker node polls for available jobs using its hardware environment (GPU?
 Hardware generation? etc) to only attempt to execute jobs that will succeed.